Skip to main content

 Accreditation

-Undergraduate (BSSW) Degree Program
+Undergraduate (BSW) Degree Program

 Graduate (MSW) Degree Program

-Students may enter at the MSW program at the foundation level (63 credit hours) if their undergraduate degree is in a field other than social work or at the advanced standing level (39 credit hours) if they have a BSW/BSSW.
+Students may enter at the MSW program at the foundation level (63 credit hours) if their undergraduate degree is in a field other than social work or at the advanced standing level (39 credit hours) if they have a BSW.
 With courses offered in-person, remotely, and fully online, the program provides flexible scheduling options to accommodate students' needs.
 All MSW applicants are encouraged to submit their application approximately one year in advance of their anticipated start date.

 For more information about the application and admission process, email our admissions chair, Kersten Borer, MSW, LIMHP, CMSW, LADC at kerstenborer@unomaha.edu.